KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

   ![Main page emotions]()

- 3. The **Map** button directs the user to the **Happinesses Map**, by default set to **My Map** which visualizes the level of happiness in the places the user visited while wearing the headset.The user have the option to Choose between two radii, gradients and opacities The Happiness level is calculated based on the following formula:
+ 3. The **Map** button directs the user to the **Happinesses Map** by default set to **My Map** which visualizes the level of happiness in the places the user visited while wearing the headset.The user have the option to Choose between two radii, gradients and opacities The Happiness level is calculated based on the following formula:

     Happiness Level = (15% * Interest Level) + (15% * Engagement Level) + (35% Interest Level) + (35% 		Relaxation Level)

 ![My Map heatmap]()

-4. From the Drop-down list, the user can choose **Common Map**, which is the **Happiness Map** but based on all users level of happiness (In places the all users visited while wearing the headset).
+4. From the Drop-down list, the user can choose **Common Map** which is the **Happiness Map** but based on all users level of happiness (In places the all users visited while wearing the headset).

 ![Common heatmap]()

 5. Back to the main menu, the **Play** button directs the user to a playlist of the songs retrieved from the user's mobile phone.
 The user can play a song then go back to the main menu and observe the change in the emotion levels based on the music track s/he is playing.
 The user can play, pause, fast-forward, rewind, skip to the next song, back to the previous song and user can leave the application whilst the music track is still playing (A notification will show the current playing song, by tapping on it, the user will be redirected to the application).
-If the user wishes to stop the music track, s/he can use the **X** icon on the top most-right of the page.
+If the user wishes to stop the music track, s/he can use the ***X*** icon on the top most-right of the page.

 ![Music player]()